Coronavirus: Things to do in Amsterdam during the outbreak

 If you are in the city and the weather is lovely, why not take a walk around your neighbourhood?
 There are some beautiful streets in the city with amazing architecture.
 One area is the Amsterdam Canal Gordel, a stunning place for couples to walk together next to the canals.
 Now that many of the shops and all of the bars and coffee shops are closed and the streets are very quiet, a wonderful place to visit is the Old District of Amsterdam the Red Light District.

 Why not hire a bike from your hotel and travel through the parks and nature areas in the city.
+On the way, you can pick up some take away or bring your own food and drinks.
 There are so many lovely places to enjoy a picnic!
-Here are a few with links:

 If you’d like to travel a little further outside of the city, why not visit the beach?
 You can still use public transport (if you want to).
 Or you can hire a car, my recommendation is Nedcars to take a short journey for a romantic walk along the beach.